What is the MIND diet portion?

 Secret of the MIND Diet: Combining the Mediterranean and DASH Diets

-The MIND diet was birthed through research that had already strongly suggested that both the Mediterranean and DASH diets had been linked with the lower cognitive decline and dementia rates.
+The MIND diet was birthed through research that had already strongly suggested that both the Mediterranean and DASH diets had been linked with lower cognitive decline and dementia rates.
 The researchers’ idea was to combine the two diets and also include a target on foods beneficial for the brain, in order to come up with a dietary scheme that could be specifically aimed at promoting brain health.

 How the MIND Diet Supports Brain Health